 How can you expect to keep that weight off when your diet ends, if you haven’t changed your attitude toward food?

 Avoiding failure at the beginning of the diet is important, because it effectively bypasses step 5 of the cycle, where you fail and fall off the wagon.
-By focusing on small successes, you can keep gaining momentum day after day after day, and before you know it, you’ll start to see measurable change that can be sustained long-term.
+By focusing on small successes, you can keep gaining momentum day after day after day, and before you know it, you’ll start to see automatic, effortless, healthy eating habits that can be sustained long-term.